robotter-ai/hummingbot-hydration-setup/README.md

 ### Create and configure the Hummingbot Gateway

-In another terminal window, but inside of same repository do:
+In another terminal window, but inside the same repository, do:

 ```sh
 ./setup.sh gateway